 Interactions between real-life problems and mathematics are useful both for practical solutions and theoretical developments.
 Indeed, case studies often bring original questions, that can lead to new contributions in – or at the interplay between – well-known branchs of mathematics.
 Below some illustrations.

-I have participated to several research projects guided by applications, such the Chair OQUAIDO (leader), the ReDICE and DICE consortiums, as well as PhD thesis funded by partners from industry or technological research (Ansys, BRGM, CCR, STMicroelectronics).
+I have participated to several research projects guided by applications, such the Consortium CIROQUO, the Chair OQUAIDO (leader), the ReDICE and DICE consortiums, as well as PhD thesis funded by partners from industry or technological research (Ansys, BRGM, CCR, STMicroelectronics).

 I have been contributing to foster interactions between the French statistical society (SFdS) and the European network for business and industry (ENBIS), and I am regularly organizing special sessions in their annual conferences.